eoriont/TheStoryRealms/README.md

 # The-Story-Realms
 A Java 2D Game made by oriont and mastari.
-Currently In The ALPHA Stage
+Coding assigned to: oriont
+Art assigned to: mastari